 Gioconda Barbuto is an internationally renowned Italian-Canadian dancer and choreographer.
 She trained in the professional program at the Royal Winnipeg Ballet School, The Banff Centre, and under the tutelage of Gladys Forrester in Toronto, her natal city.

-A long-time member of Les Grands Ballets Canadiens, dancing with the company for sixteen years and Nederlands Dans Theater III, for eight years, Gioconda was quickly recognized as a versatile and magnetic soloist.
-Her more recent performances are featured in Jiří Kylián’s dance films Birth Day and Car Men, Robert Wilson’s 2Lips and Dancers and Space, Margie Gillis’s M.Body.7, and Joe Laughlin’s 4OUR.
+A long-time member of Les Grands Ballets Canadiens, dancing with the company for sixteen years and Nederlands Dans Theater III, for eight years, Gioconda was quickly recognized as a versatile and magnetic soloist among which Jiří Kylián’s dance films Birth Day and Car Men, Robert Wilson’s 2Lips and Dancers and Space, Margie Gillis’s M.Body.7, and Joe Laughlin’s 4OUR.

 In 1996, Gioconda was nominated for The Kennedy Center Fellowship and received The Banff Centre’s Clifford E. Lee Choreography Award.
-Since then she has pursued her choreographic calling, creating detailed, dynamic friezes of full-bodied gesture, marked by her innate musicality.
-Her oeuvre now counts over fifty works, among them solos, duets, group pieces, and films.
-Her choreography has been commissioned by such prestigious dance companies as Les Grands Ballets Canadiens, Ballet BC, Les Ballets Jazz de Montréal, Alberta Ballet, Ballet Kelowna, Ballet Edmonton and many others.
-Recently Gioconda was invited to choreograph a new work for the 2019 Festival des Arts de Saint-Sauveur and was the commissioned choreographer for the Genée International Ballet Competition.
+Her oeuvre now counts over fifty works, among them solos, duets, group pieces, and films commissioned by such prestigious dance companies as Les Grands Ballets Canadiens, Ballet BC, Les Ballets Jazz de Montréal, Alberta Ballet, Ballet Kelowna, Ballet Edmonton, Tu Dance Company in Minnesota, Oregon Ballet Theater and many others.

 Gioconda has collaborated with Jean-Yves Esquerre for many years in Canada, with the Dutch National Ballet Academy and since 2018 with European School of Ballet.